zhermin/Gyft.AI/README.md

 [Gyft.AI](https://gyft-ai.vercel.app/) is an E2E Gift Service that helps you find the perfect gift for you and your loved ones by chatting naturally with Gyft, your very own personal gifting assistant.

-*Note: This is an MVP to showcase the concept of Gyft.AI*
+*Note: This is an MVP to showcase the concept of Gyft.AI, product recommendations might not exist*

 ## Problem Statement